Behind the Headlines (1956 film): Production

+The film was made at Southall Studios.

-Director Charles Saunders made One Jump Ahead (1955), which had many similarities to Behind the Headlines.
-The story of a news reporter investigating a murder, was again played by Paul Carpenter from a story by Robert Chapman.
+Director Charles Saunders previously made One Jump Ahead (1955), which had many similarities to Behind the Headlines.
+The story of a news reporter investigating a murder, again played by Paul Carpenter, and from a story by Robert Chapman.
 Saunders specialised in the B movie at the Kenilworth Films Production house which turned out 11 mainly crime thrillers between 1948 and 1956.